Xunnamius/project-utils/README.md

 Monorepos additionally require the following:

 - A [`workspaces`][56] key in the root `package.json` file.
-  - A `package.json` file must exist at each package root with a `name` key.
+  - A `package.json` file with a `name` key must exist at each package root.

 **Example**